Image from Canva

 *** Dear Reader,

-The Inspire Tales I write about are not for the faint hearted, I write from the depth of my heart and this is my way of expressing myself.
+The topics I write about are not for the faint hearted, I write from the depth of my heart and this is my way of expressing myself.
 And I will under no circumstances apologise for my views.
+Thanks Kiran

 Thanks dear for taking us back to ur life, and telling the whole story.
 It needs gut.
 Thank u for sharing and keep on writing